• shopgear

 Flexible EQ + Boost Pedal development

-A new Midboost effects pedal for the working guitarist
+A new handbuilt effects pedal for the working guitarist

-EQ is one of the most useful effects for guitar and vintage keyboards.
+EQ is one of the most useful effects for guitar and vintage electric keyboards.

-I started researching circuits for EQ and relied heavily on my experience working back in the early 1990s in the R&D for SSL (the studio mxing console manufacturer).
+I started researching circuits for EQ and relied heavily on my experience working back in the early-mid 1990s in R&D for SSL (Solid State Logic Ltd https://solidstatelogic.com/ - the mxing console manufacturer).

 Quickly I decided I wanted my pedal to be: